About the Program:

 How to Apply:

 Artists with American Indian heritage are also welcome to apply for a related cultural demonstrator program.
-These artists set up shop in the visitor center on long summer weekends (Friday – Sunday), share their stories, demonstrate, and sell their wares to the public.
+These artists set up shop in the visitor center on long summer weekends (Friday – Sunday), share their stories, demonstrate their craft, and sell their wares to the public.
 Shared park housing and some reimbursement for expenses may be available.